wrporter/advent-of-code/solutions/2022/23/readme.md

 - Part 1: 1:23:26
 - Part 2: 3:35

-## Visuals!
+## Animation!

-I visualized this one with Go and Ebitengine.
+I animated this one with Go and Ebitengine.
 Super fun.
 Looks so much like Game of Life.

 ![Elves Go Marching](elves.mp4)